Things learned while preparing for Angular Live Code

 The difference between a service, a factory, and a provider

-Service: the actual function you give module.service
+Service: the actual function you give module.service becomes the

 injectable service.